 The general health of the dogs was regularly checked.
 In addition, the overall appearance and behaviour of each animal was assessed twice a day.
 On Day 2, however, abnormalities regarding food consumption were observed shortly after administration in the high-dose group.
-The dogs' food consumption was lower, whereas their water consumption was higher.
-The dogs started retching and vomiting and were separated to allow closer observation.
-No other clinical symptoms were observed, though.
-In comparison with the high-dose groups, animals in the low-dose and mid-dose groups showed no clinical symptoms at all.
+The dogs' food

+The animals that showed clinical symptoms a were checked twice a day.